Keeping Our Children Safe

 Designated roles within the school:

-Fire Marshalls: Miss Priestley, Mrs Leatham and Mrs Sweeney
+Fire Marshalls: Sheeba Priestley, Chloe Leatham and Abbie Sweeney

 Visiting the school

 Please contact the school office prior to your visit to schedule your visit.
 You will be asked to show your DBS certificate if you will be accessing the school unaccompanied.
 Please be prepared to show your ID and register your visit when you enter the school building.
-You will also be asked to wear an identification badge on an orange lanyard if you access the school grounds.
+You will also be asked to wear an identification badge on an orange lanyard and be accompanied at all times bya memeber of staff.
+If we know you have a current DBS, and we have seen your original certificate, you will be asked to wear a green lanyard.
+This indicates that you can access the school grounds unaccompanied.
 On arrival, our Safeguarding and Fire procedures will be explained to you.
-Please read our Safeguarding Information and related policies that are the school website, we can also provide a hard copy on request.
+Please read our Safeguarding Information and related policies that are the school website , we can also provide a hard copy on request.

 Guidance for young people